food prices in Poland

 The table above indicates that food prices in Poland are on an upward trajectory in 2024, despite prices stabilising in the last quarter of 2023.

 The stabilisation of prices of staple goods was a trend in Poland in 2023.
-With regard to 16 products I tracked for prices both in February 2023 and early September 2023, there were only two products with significant price increases.
+With regard to the prices of 16 products I tracked both in February 2023 and early September 2023, there were only two products with significant price increases.
 Those were for Krakowska Sucha ham and Activia natural yoghurt.

 Moving into 2024, I’ve noticed some hefty prices increases when it comes to flour, bread, meat and certain dairy products.
 My observations also concern many other products which belong to the various food types which I haven’t included in the table above.